KacperWojciechowski/Graphs/README.md

 - LF coloring with optional permutations
 - SL coloring with optional permutations
 - Belman-Ford one-to-all path search

+Additionally matrix representation implements:
-- Modified Belman-Ford one-to-all path search including throughtput requirement
+- modified Belman-Ford algorithm one-to-all path search with throughtput requirements

 The project provides additional features such as:
 - PixelMap class allowing for representation of a terrain map via binary values.
 Can be used with the graph representations to create a graph of the terrain for tasks such as path searching.